- With so many on the market, which is the best family SUV?

 Boot space: 503 litres with the seats up; 1,620 litres with the rear seats folded

 The GLC is aimed squarely at families who want a premium car that’s also super practical, and this SUV certainly delivers.
 The interior offers a touch of luxury, and there are lots of practical elements that make life ferrying the family around easier.
-The engine is really quiet.
-There’s barely any difference in performance when you upgrade to the larger engine, and you can reach 0-62mph in 8.3 seconds.
+There’s barely any difference in performance when you upgrade to the larger engine, so it's worth sticking with the smaller, more frugal engine.
 It’s not the sportiest car, but if you’re looking for the best family SUV then a sporty drive won’t be top of your list of criteria.
 But it is incredibly comfortable and relaxed, both as driver and passenger.
 Tonnes of safety technology makes long journeys feel quick and easy.

 Used price: £19,760 - £73,415